 - 1 1/2 cups semi-sweet or milk chocolate chips

 Place the dough on a large piece of wax paper or plastic wrap.
 Using your hands, shape it into a log about 12 inches long and about 2 inches in diameter.
-Wrap the dough up in the wax paper and place it in the freezer for 1 hour or the fridge for 3 hours or overnight.
+Wrap the dough up in the wax paper and place the fridge for 3 hours or overnight.
 If you have an empty cardboard paper towel ring laying round, cut this lengthwise down the center and then fit your dough roll inside to help the dough set in a round shape.

 Unwrap the dough and place it on a cutting board.
 Brush dough with egg wash, and roll in course sanding sugar.
 Using a really sharp knife, cut the log into 1/2 inch slices.
-It is important to cut in a quick toward motion.
-Do not move the knife back and for just once fast slice in a coward motion.
+It is important to cut in a quick forward motion.
+Do not move the knife back and forth.
+Use force when cutting.
+If you cut too slow, the dough will crack.
 Carefully Arrange the slices 1 inch apart on baking sheet.
 Bake the cookies for 10-14 minutes, their edges will be golden brown.
 Let cool 10 minutes on the baking sheet and then VERY carefully transfer to a cooling rack.
 These cookies are very fragile, so be gentle with them.